contentql/ryzolve/README.md

-# Sandbox React
+# ryzolve React

 <p><strong>Important note:</strong> This is an React/Next.js template not a WP theme.
 Please make sure you need the React/Next.js version before purchasing.
 We can’t be held responsible for wrong purchases, we won’t be providing any refunds for purchases by mistake.</p>

-<p>Sandbox is a beautiful and flawless site template that includes numerous UI elements and features, elegant ready-made blocks and rich pages, and everything else you need to create a unique and professional website.
-Sandbox React landing pages can be used for your React app.
+<p>ryzolve is a beautiful and flawless site template that includes numerous UI elements and features, elegant ready-made blocks and rich pages, and everything else you need to create a unique and professional website. ryzolve React landing pages can be used for your React app.
 It’s super easy to set up and deploy.</p>

 <p>Create and manage a visually appealing and impressive portfolio quickly and easily.
 Make an eye-catching journal to share your amazing stories with the world.</p>

 <ul>
 <li>Next.js &amp; Bootstrap 5 &amp; SASS